Top 10 things to do

 9. Cycle or stroll along one of Britain's most picturesque waterways, the Basingstoke Canal

-With stretches of the canal designated as Sites of Special Scientific Interest for their flora and fauna, why not follow the water, on foot or two wheels, to one of Woking's pretty villages?
+With stretches of the canal designated as Sites of Special Scientific Interest for their flora and fauna, why not follow the water, on foot or two wheels, to one of Woking's lively villages?

 10. Try your hand at one of Woking's 14 golf courses, or maybe crazy golf's more your thing..?